tact-lang/pitaya/docs/SPECIFICATION.md

 **Strategy-Level Handling**: Strategies decide how to respond to failures:

 - Best-of-N patterns: Continue with successful candidates; exclude failed or unscorable ones.
-- Inline scoring patterns: If a candidate can't be scored after one repair attempt, exclude it rather than coercing a score.
+- Inline scoring patterns: If scoring fails after one repair attempt, exclude the candidate rather than coercing a score.
 - Custom patterns: Implement domain-specific recovery and selection logic.

 This separation is crucial.
 Infrastructure (Runner) handles retries for transient issues.
 Business logic (Strategy) handles semantic failures.
 A network blip gets retried automatically.
 A fundamental task impossibility gets surfaced to strategy.